-In an increasingly competitive market, GCSE drama equips you with a broad set of skills that make you extremely appealing to employers and institutes of further or higher education.
-Previous drama students have gone on to study drama at an advanced level, both academically and professionally, and have also pursued a wide range of other careers in areas such as events management, teaching, journalism and the arts in general.
+In an increasingly competitive market, GCSE Drama equips you with a broad set of skills that make you appealing to institutes of further education and employers.
+Previous students have gone on to study Drama at an advanced level, both academically and professionally, and pursued a wide range of careers in Education, journalism, events management and the arts in general.